rtens/xpede/README.md

 ## Usage

-To edit an Expedition named `my_expedition` use
+To edit an Expedition named `first` use

 ```
-./edit my_expedition
+./edit first
 ```

 This starts the node REPL with the loaded or created Expedition assigned to the variable `e`.

-You can now edit the Expedition, i.e. add a Mountain with Summit:
+You can now edit the Expedition, i.e. add a Mountain with a Goal:

 ```
+e.name.set('My First Expedition')

 m = e.mountains.add().create()
 m.name.set('Health')

-s = m.summit.create()
+g = m.goals.add().create()
-s.summary.set('Be healthy')
+g.caption.set('Be healthy')
 ```

 To save the Expedition and create its Dashboards use